by Binh An Nguyen, Founder & CEO of Market Ease Business Promotions

 The importance of reputation should never be underestimated in business.
 In today’s digital world, negative feedback can quickly go viral, leading to potential disaster for even the biggest brands.

-No matter what size a company is, reputation management is of the utmost importance.
+No matter what size a company is, positive reputation management is of the utmost importance.
 If managed well from day one, a great brand reputation can mean increased exposure, higher sales figures, and even global expansion.
 Let’s take a closer look at the advantages of focusing on brand reputation from day one, and the potential pitfalls of neglecting to do so.

 A good reputation will attract new customers.